-Western Union continues to monitor the COVID-19 (Coronavirus) developments closely.
+Western Union continues to monitor the COVID-19 (coronavirus) developments closely.
 Our primary concern is the safety of our customers and employees, as well as the well-being of those impacted.
-Here, you can find answers to questions that you might have about how our services may change during this time.
+Here, you can find answers to questions you might have about how our services may change during this time.
 We will keep this information updated as the situation develops.

 • Please note that our agent locations in areas with a high concentration of COVID-19 outbreaks may close their businesses temporarily or may have updated operating hours.
 Be sure to check our agent locator for current hours of operation.
 You should also consider calling before visiting to confirm availability of services and open hours.

 We are sorry for the inconvenience.
 Given the ever-changing situation, we recommend those experiencing local restrictions due to COVID-19 visit westernunion.com or use our mobile app to send transfers for payout directly to a bank account or a digital wallet.

 Your transfer will be available for 30 days.
 After this time, your sender will have to contact our Customer Care to restart the transfer or cancel the transfer for refund.

 For security reasons, only the designated receiver can pick up a transfer.
 However, you can ask your sender to contact our Customer Care to cancel that transfer and start a new one.
 Your sender can then transfer money online directly to a bank account or a mobile wallet, if available.

 Please be aware of the risk of fraud and phishing, especially during this time, and take extra caution when sending money.

 • Don’t send money for loan or credit card fees, customs, or shipping fees.

 • Don’t send money to someone you haven’t met in person.